 Actors: Ed Begley Jr., William Daniels, Howie Mandel

 Number of Seasons: 6

 Doogie Howser, M.D. is an American comedy-drama television series that ran for four seasons on ABC from September 19, 1989 to July 28, 1993, totaling 97 episodes.
-Created by Steven Bochco and David E. Kelley, it stars Neil Patrick Harris in the title role as a teenage physician who also faces the ...more
+Created by Steven Bochco and David E. Kelley, it stars Neil Patrick Harris in the title role as a teenage physician who also faces the problems of being a normal teenager. ...more

 Actors: Neil Patrick Harris, Max Casella, Belinda Montgomery